Skip to content

 Contents:

-How do I offer the cuttlebone in the terrarium?
+How do I offer the sepia cuttlebone in the terrarium?

-Simply place it in the terrarium as a permanent mineral station – preferably in an easily accessible spot.
-The animals will ingest it as needed.
+Simply place it in the terrarium as a fixed mineral station – preferably in an easily accessible spot.
+The animals will consume it as needed.

-Do I need to replace the sepia if it gets dirty
+Do I need to replace sepia if it's dirty?

-No. You can simply rinse the cuttlebone with water and clean it with a soft brush if needed.
-Replacement is usually only necessary when it is significantly worn or you want to hygienically renew it.
+No. You can simply rinse the sepia cuttlebone with water and clean it with a soft brush if necessary.
+Replacement is usually only sensible when it is significantly worn/consumed, or if you wish to renew it for hygiene reasons.

-Eco-grade means: natural and not pre-sorted.
-Patina, color variations, and visual irregularities are normal – the function as a mineral source remains the same, only more resource-efficient due to less sorting.
+Eco-Grade means: natural and not strictly sorted.
+Patina, color nuances, and visual irregularities are normal – the function as a mineral source remains the same, just more resource-efficient due to less sorting.

-For the identification of responsible feed business operators
+For the feed business operator responsible for labeling

 LucaTech3D GmbH